harness/developer-hub/tutorials/security-tests/sast-scan-semgrep.md

 ### Set up your codebase

 To do this tutorial, you need a codebase connector to your Git repository and an access token.
-A connector can specify a Git account (https://git.com/my-account) or a specific repository (https://git.com/my-account).
+A connector can specify a Git account (https://github.com/my-account) or a specific repository (https://github.com/my-account).

 This tutorial uses the [dvpwa repository](https://github.com/williamwissemann/dvpwa) as an example.
-The simplest setup is to create a connector to your account, fork this repository, and then specify the repository in your connector.
+The simplest setup is to fork this repository into your account and scan the fork.
 However, you can run your scans on any codebase that uses a language supported by Semgrep.

 ### Set up your pipeline